WLWT: Later years

 In June 2007, WLWT announced that it would partner with WLW (AM) to provide news and weather for the radio station.
 As a consequence, WLWT's news and weather updates were heard nationwide on WLW's XM Satellite Radio channel, at channel 173; the agreement with XM ended in the summer of 2008.
 WLWT and WLW shared news and weather operations for years while both were owned by Crosley Broadcasting, but eventual separate ownerships of the two stations (WLWT to Argyle, then Hearst Television; WLW to Clear Channel) led to WLW radio using the resources of WKRC-TV for several years until the renewed partnership with its former television sister.
 The modern WLW-WLWT partnership ended on March 31, 2010; WLWT currently provides news and weather to several Cincinnati radio stations.

 The transmission tower seen at the beginning of the 1978–1982 CBS sitcom WKRP in Cincinnati actually belonged to WLWT—it was located at the WLWT transmitter at 2222 Chickasaw Street.
 That red and white tower stood side by side with WLWT's current strobed tower until 2005, when it was dismantled.

-On July 9, 2012, WLWT's parent company Hearst Television was involved in a dispute with Time Warner Cable, leading to WLWT being pulled from Time Warner Cable and temporarily replaced with Nexstar Broadcasting Group station WTWO in Terre Haute, Indiana;Adweek: "Imported Signals in Retrans Fight Raise Regulatory Questions", July 10, 2012.
-Time Warner opted for such a distant signal like WTWO, as it does not have the rights to carry any NBC affiliate closest to them.
+On July 9, 2012, WLWT's parent company Hearst Television was involved in a dispute with Time Warner Cable, leading to WLWT being pulled from Time Warner Cable and temporarily replaced with Nexstar Broadcasting Group station WTWO in Terre Haute, Indiana; Time Warner opted for such a distant signal like WTWO, as it does not have the rights to carry any NBC affiliate closest to them.
 The substitution of WTWO in place of WLWT lasted until July 19, 2012, when a carriage deal was reached between Hearst and Time Warner.

 In 2014, the station aired a Thursday Night Football game from NFL Network (produced by CBS Sports) in lieu of CBS affiliate WKRC-TV, who exercised their option of the right of first refusal.
-The station today airs up to four Cincinnati Bengals games a year, usually as part of NBC Sunday Night Football or ESPN's Monday Night Football (WLWT parent Hearst holds a 20% interest in the ESPN joint venture with Disney).
+The station today airs up to four Bengals games a year, usually as part of NBC Sunday Night Football or ESPN's Monday Night Football (WLWT parent Hearst holds a 20 percent interest in the ESPN joint venture with Disney).
 The latter (if not a national simulcast on ABC through WCPO-TV) means a delay of The Voice to overnight hours, with voting limited to the internet during the program's normal timeslot.

 Programming

 WLWT clears most of the NBC programming schedule.
 However, the station airs the network's Saturday lineup out of pattern.
-WLWT delays NBC's educational block, The More You Know, by one hour due to a 10:00 a.m. newscast.
-The station also airs the Saturday edition of NBC Nightly News on a half-hour tape delay at 7:00 p.m. due to an hour-long 6:00 p.m. newscast.
+WLWT delays NBC's educational block, The More You Know, by one hour due to a 10 a.m. newscast.
+The station also airs the Saturday edition of NBC Nightly News on a half-hour tape delay at 7 p.m. due to an hour-long 6 p.m. newscast.